Dealing with Predators

 - Keep pet cats indoors.

 Snakes are an occasional predator of eggs and nestlings, especially in southern states.
 A conical metal collar mounted below the box will prevent most snakes from climbing up from below, but very large snakes can occasionally circumvent these barriers.
 In this case, it is helpful to have a Noel predator guard installed as a backup.
-Also, nest boxes should be placed away from trees to prevent snakes from accessing them from overhead branches.
+Pole-mounted nest boxes should be placed away from trees to prevent snakes from accessing them from overhead branches.
+If your box is mounted to a tree or utility pole, you can use an acetate sheet wrapped around the trunk to prevent snakes.

 In some regions, squirrels do great damage to nest boxes.
 By chewing at entrance holes to enlarge them, they make it easier for themselves and other predators to enter.
 If squirrels are common in your area, simply cut a hole the same size as the nest box entrance hole in a rectangular piece of sheet metal and attach it to the front of the nest box so that both holes line up.